FCG 7.2 Themes

 FCG 7.2.3

 1A firm should have effective, up-to-date screening systems appropriate to the nature, size and risk of its business.
-Although screening itself is not a legal requirement, screening new customers and payments against the Consolidated List, and screening existing customers when new names are added to the list, helps to ensure that firms will not breach the sanctions regime.
-(Some firms may knowingly continue to retain customers who are listed under UK sanctions: this is permitted if OFSI has granted a licence.)
+Although screening itself is not a legal requirement, screening new customers, counterparties to transactions 2 and payments against the Consolidated List, and screening existing customers when new names are added to the list, helps to ensure that firms will not breach UK2 sanctions2.

 Self-assessment questions: